 A yield sign is most commonly used on roadways and other areas where there is vehicle traffic.
-The sign is intended to alert drivers and pedestrians that they need to yield the right of way to another party.
-These signs will typically be found at an intersection where there is not a huge amount of traffic at any given time.
-According to most traffic laws in the US, drivers who approach a yield sign need to slow down, check to see if there is any traffic coming on the cross-street, and then proceed.
+The sign is intended to alert drivers and pedestrians that they need to yield the right-of-way to another party.
+These road signs will typically be found at an intersection where there is not a huge amount of traffic at any given time.
+According to most traffic laws in the US, road users who approach a yield sign need to slow down, check to see if there is any traffic coming on the cross-street, and then proceed.
 There is generally no need to stop unless there is another vehicle approaching.

 Appearance of a Yield Sign

 In the United States, a yield sign will always be a triangle, with one point facing down.
 The triangle will have a red outline around the outside, and a white center.
 In many cases, the word YIELD will be written in black against the white background.
 This design has changed over the years, with yellow yield signs being the highway standard up until the 1970s.

 In many workplaces there will also be yield signs to let people know that they need to watch out for potential dangers.
 These signs are typically intended to provide instructions to the drivers of high-lows, forklifts, and other equipment.
 In many cases, these vehicles will be traveling in areas where pedestrians are crossing, and it is best to have the vehicles yield the right-of-way.
 This can help ensure both parties are safe.

 Drivers are required by state law to obey all traffic control devices, including yield signs.
 Negligence to yield the right-of-way as required by a yield sign can result in a number of expenses, not to mention damages and life-threatening accidents.

 - What do black and white traffic signs mean?

 - What are different road or traffic control safety signs?

 - Are safety signs just for the wall?